ligvigfui/terraforming_mars/fan expansions/Research Auction/EN_rules.md

 ##### Instead of the Research phase at the start of every generation

-Go through the table below from left to right
+Go through the spreadsheet below from left to right

 | Spread cards | Players can [bid](#bidding) on | [Evaluate](#evaluation) | Pass on the starting player |
 |--------------|--------------------|----------|-----------------------------|